 Should a serious data breach occur we are required to report to the ICO within 72 hours.
 Where there is a risk of harm to the rights and freedom of individuals, we will also notify the potentially affected individual/s that a data breach has happened and remind them of their rights at this point.
 We will take action to remove the source of the breach and take other necessary remedial action required.

 What information do we collect from you?

-We collect information to provide you with a better experience of using our websites, app, and event participation and for communications form us including our monthly newsletter.
-In order to provide you with access to certain services or data within our websites, app and events, we may require that you provide us with personal information, for example if you wish to become a Society member or attend a conference/meeting.
+We collect information to provide you with a better experience of using our website and event participation and for communications from us.
+In order to provide you with access to certain services or data within our website and events, we may require that you provide us with personal information, for example if you wish to attend a conference/meeting.

 Information we collect is retained only for as long as necessary and as specified in our Retention Policy which you can request to view by contacting us on [email protected] We monitor compliance with data protection legislation internally to ensure we are successfully adhering to our data protection and security policies.

 - When you buy tickets for events

 - When you register or update your personal details using online forms and accounts.